KrisPett/chaincuet-wiki/docs/ai/tensorflow.md

 Cross-entropy quantifies how well a model's predictions match the true labels.
 By minimizing cross-entropy, the model gets better at making accurate predictions.
 Cross-entropy is primarily used as a loss function in machine learning

+## Models

+#### BERT

+BERT (Bidirectional Encoder Representations from Transformers) is a pre-trained transformer-based model for natural language processing (NLP) tasks.
+It captures bidirectional context by considering both preceding and following words, leading to a deep understanding of language semantics.
+BERT achieves state-of-the-art results by fine-tuning its pre-trained representations on specific NLP tasks.

 ## API

 #### Layers